Craig Breslow: Milwaukee Brewers organization (2002–2004)

 In 2002, Breslow ranked fifth in the Pioneer League with six wins, going 6–2 with a 1.82 ERA in 23 appearances out of the pen for the Rookie-level Ogden Raptors.
 He struck out 56 in 54 1/3 innings, and limited the opposition to a .218 average.
 In 2003, he averaged 11 1/3 strikeouts per nine innings for the Single-A Beloit Snappers of the Midwest League, fanning 80 batters in 65 innings.

 In 2004, Breslow made 23 relief appearances with the Single-A High Desert Mavericks of the California League, going 1–3 with a 7.19 ERA.
 The Brewers released Breslow during the 2004 season.

 After his release, Breslow took the Medical College Admission Test (MCAT) and scored a 34 (the average score for medical school applicants was 28), and applied to NYU Medical School.
 Though the medical school accepted him, they would only let him start if he agreed to stop playing baseball.
 "I wasn't ready to give it up", he said.
 "I thought I could still get guys out."
-As of 2013, he was undecided as to whether after his baseball career ends he will attend medical school, or alternatively become involved in the operational side of baseball.
+In 2013, he was undecided as to whether after his baseball career ended, he would attend medical school or alternatively become involved in the operational side of baseball.